Lay Off of My Persuade Shoes

 Let’s look at a couple of different perspectives that imply approaches or considerations in terms of how might want to think about our current crises.

-Perspective #1 comes from a book published in 1928, about a decade after the end of World War I. Perspective #2 also comes from a book, but one published five years later in 1933.
+The first perspective comes from a book published in 1928, about a decade after the end of World War I. Perspective #2 also comes from a book, but one published five years later in 1933.

 How do these quotes compare in terms of stating a perspective?
 What about each of them do you agree and disagree with?
 Which do you believe would be more relevant in terms of thinking our way through our myriad crises?
 Let’s take a look at both.

-Perspective #1: Edward Bernays and Public Relations
+Edward Bernays and PR

 Since most of you have an Advertising or PR background, I hope you recognize the name of Edward Bernays.
 He authored Perspective #1 in his 1928 book, Propaganda.